smartdevicelink/sdl_evolution/proposals/0141-multiple-transports.md

 ### Extension of Core

 * Detecting connection of Secondary Transport<br>
-When Core receives a Start Service frame for RPC service with non-zero Session ID, and the ID is not known on that connection, then Core recognizes that Proxy initiates Secondary Transport.
-The implementation of `ConnectionHandlerImpl` and `Connection` classes will be updated. `ConnectionHandlerImpl` class will also notify `ApplicationManagerImpl` class of the event through `OnServiceStartedCallback`.<br>
+When Core receives a `Register Secondary Transport` frame with non-zero Session ID, and the ID is not known on that connection, then Core recognizes that Proxy initiates Secondary Transport.
+The implementation of `ConnectionHandlerImpl` and `Connection` classes will be updated. `ConnectionHandlerImpl` class will also notify `ApplicationManagerImpl` class of the event.<br>
 `Application` and `ApplicationImpl` classes are updated to keep `DeviceHandle` for Secondary Transport.
 * Handling messages from Secondary Transport as if they were received through Primary Transport<br>
 To minimize impacts on existing implementation, Core should treat incoming messages received through Secondary Transport as if they came from Primary Transport.<br>
 An idea is to overwrite `connection_key` value of the messages.
 The value is included in `application_manager::Message` and `protocol_handler::RawMessage` classes, and is used to distinguish between connections.
 Core remembers the value of `connection_key` of the frames that come from Primary Transport.
 When Core receives a frame through Secondary Transport, it replaces the value of `connection_key` with that of frames coming through Primary Transport.<br>
-Core uses the value of Session ID included in Start Service frame to find out which services are initiated by a single app.
+Core uses the value of Session ID included in `Register Secondary Transport` frame to find out which services are initiated by a single app.
 * Updating the logic to assign Session IDs<br>
 Implementation is updated so that SDL Core will not manage Session IDs per transport, but it will assign different Session ID to each app.
 * Including additional parameters in Start Service ACK frame